When to keep your child home from school

 May include but are not limited to the following:

 Signs include: sore throat, fever, swollen glands, abdominal pain, difficulty swallowing.
-He/she should be evaluated by a doctor before returning to school.
+They should be evaluated by a healthcare provider before returning to school.
 Call your child’s school and ask if strep throat is going around; if so, have your child tested.
-A child with a diagnosis of strep throat needs to stay out of school until on antibiotics for 24 hours.
+A child with a diagnosis of strep throat needs to stay out of school until they have been on antibiotics for 24 hours.

 Pink eye (conjunctivitis):

 Not sure if it is contagious?
-When in doubt, keep them home until a doctor has determined the cause.
+When in doubt, keep them home until a healthcare provider has determined the cause.
 Many rashes will resolve spontaneously and are not reason alone to keep a child home from school.
-Any rash associated with symptoms such as trouble breathing or swallowing, fever, or ill appearance, should be evaluated by your physician.
+Any rash associated with symptoms such as trouble breathing or swallowing, fever, or ill appearance, should be evaluated by your PCP.
 Rashes that are itchy or scaly may be contagious and should be evaluated before sending a child back to school.

 Mild cold or respiratory symptoms